 James, one of the Il Ngwesi guides, and Kawai, an NRT trained security ranger, looked after me.
 They both knew the place like the back of their hands and took me on early morning bush walks to see the wildlife.
 I felt completely safe with them – quite an important consideration when out walking in the Big Five territory!
 They were great companions, knowledgeable and resourceful, and very passionate about the conservation work they are doing.

 The bush walks were just incredible.
 Travelling on foot instead of by vehicle was a much more immersive experience.
 It meant one could fully absorb the sights, sounds and smells of the bush.
 The changing light revealed the mountains of the Matthews Range almost 140 miles away!
 I heard crickets, frogs, doves, weaver birds, slate coloured boubous, rose breasted cockatoos and zebra in the distance.
-In addition, I came to recognise the scent of wild lavender, fresh elephant dung, and morning rain on green vegetation.
+In addition, I came to recognise the scent of wild lavender, fresh elephant dung (a great chance to see dung beetles), and morning rain on green vegetation.
 We got to within 40 yards of an elephant bull too!

 I enjoyed the peace, being away from the hustle and bustle of modern life, engines and machinery.
 The tranquility stayed with me for such a long time.
 It is really good for us humans to wake up our senses every now and then.
 And the meals at Il Ngwesi were fantastic!
 There is nothing quite like starting the day with a hearty breakfast looking out over the bush.